 How do you know when you are constipated?
 If you are experiencing one or more of the following signs, you may be constipated.
-Always speak to your doctor if your symptoms last over two weeks.
+Always speak to your doctor if your symptoms last more than one week.

 - Less frequent bowel movements

 - Hard, dry stools that are difficult and/or painful to pass